PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

   `(du, u, p, t)` in-place form, as we showed above.
 Other extensions allowed by `DifferentialEquations` may not be able to exploit it.

-- `if-else` blocks are recognized in its long form, but short-circuit conditional operators (`&&` and `||`) are not.
+- `if-else` blocks are recognized in their long form, but short-circuit conditional operators (`&&` and `||`) are not.
+When comparands are subject to Taylor expansion, use operators such as `iszero` for `if-else` tests rather than comparing against numeric literals.

+- Input and output lengths should be determined at the time of `@taylorize` application, not at runtime.
+Do not use the length of the input as an implicit indicator of whether or not to write all elements of the output.
+If conditional output of auxiliary equations is desired, use explicit methods, such as through parameters or by setting auxiliary `t0` vector elements to zero, and assigning unwanted auxiliary outputs zero.

 - Expressions which correspond to function calls (so the `head` field is `:call`) which are not recognized by the parser are simply copied.
-The heuristics used, specially for vectors, may not work for all cases.
+The heuristics used, especially for vectors, may not work for all cases.

 - Use `local` for internal parameters (simple constant values); this improves performance.
 Do not use it if the variable is Taylor expanded.